-Tonight – March 17, 2016 – the waxing gibbous moon shines in front of the constellation Gemini the twins.
+Tonight – March 7, 2017 – the waxing gibbous moon shines in front of the constellation Gemini the Twins.
 If you look carefully, you might be able to see the Gemini stars Castor and Pollux, despite the moonlit glare.
 Another bright star, Procyon, is also nearby.

-As a result of the moon’s eastward (orbital) motion, the moon will move away from Castor, Pollux and Procyon and edge closer to Regulus at the same time tomorrow, on March 18.
-Then it’ll shift closer to the star Regulus on March 19.
-And it’ll meet up with Jupiter on March 21.
+As a result of the moon’s eastward (orbital) motion, the moon will move eastward from Castor, Pollux and Procyon.
+It’ll go through the faint constellation Cancer the Crab over the next few days, and then pair up with the bright star Regulus on March 9 and 10.
 See the chart below.

 As seen from the Southern Hemisphere, the moon passes between the Gemini stars and Procyon once a month, as well.
-People living south of the equator will see the moon, Gemini stars, Procyon and Jupiter in their northern evening sky.
+People living south of the equator will see the moon, Gemini stars, Procyon in their northern evening sky.
 We in the Northern Hemisphere will see all of these objects more south to overhead.
-From either hemisphere, the other hemisphere see things “upside down.”
-From the Southern Hemisphere, Procyon shines above the moon on March 17, and Castor and Pollux below the moon.
+From the vantage point of either hemisphere, the other hemisphere see things “upside down.”
+From the Southern Hemisphere, Procyon shines above the moon on March 7, and Castor and Pollux below the moon.

 Up or down is a matter of perspective.
 To avoid ambiguity, we can say that Castor and Pollux lie north of the moon (in the direction toward the North Star), and Procyon lies south of the moon (in the direction away from the North Star).
-Meanwhile, Jupiter is east of the moon – in the direction of sunrise – as darkness falls on March 17.
+Meanwhile, Regulus is east of the moon – in the direction of sunrise – as darkness falls on March 7.